-The larva was hanging on to a leaf and simultaneously hooked onto its twig-like bag from the inside with its tiny prolegs— Continue reading
+The larva was simultaneously hanging on to a leaf and hooked onto its twig-like bag from the inside thanks to its tiny prolegs— Continue reading

 The problem is not limited to the bird realm.
 The insect world is also in trouble as introduced bugs deplete native populations by killing or out-competing them for food.
 Non-native wasps are a notorious example: every year, they destroy large numbers of native bugs including bees, spiders, flies and caterpillars like those of monarch butterflies.
 Wasps are so numerous they threaten birds as well—here is an insightful documentary about the wasp plague in New Zealand.